Modern Foreign Languages Introduction

 KS4 French and Spanish

-At KS4 we use electronically done books GCSE AQA French/ Spanish foundation and higher with differentiated tasks.
-Students can access both books online on Kerboodle.
+At KS4 we use online textbooks GCSE AQA French/ Spanish Foundation and Higher with differentiated tasks.
+Students can access both books on line on Kerboodle.
+Students are taught in option groups.

 Pupils follow the AQA syllabus.